Bodegas Cerro La Barca

 Cerro la Barca is in the Ribera del Guadiana region, which was awarded DO status in 1999.
 Extremadura (capitol Mérida) is broken up into two subregions, Càceres in the north and Badajoz in the south.
 The DO Ribera del Guadiana falls in both regions and is broken down into six heterogeneous subregions that vary in elevation from 250 to 800 meters above sea level.
 As a whole, the region has a dry continental climate with temperatures getting up to 100 degrees in the summer and down to freezing in the winter.
 With an average rainfall of 17 inches a year, summer drought is a challenge in the region, as is springtime frost.

 With Juan’s background in agriculture, and Ángel Luis’ focus on science, the two are committed to organic and biodynamic farming.
-They own 25 hectares of vineyards in the Tierra de Barros subregion of Ribera del Guadiana as well as source fruit from other growers in the region that farm organically.
+They own 25 hectares of vineyards in the Tierra de Barros subregion of Ribera del Guadiana as well as source fruit from other organic growers in the region.
 With a focus on autochthonous grape varieties, and a handful of labels focusing on different subregions, the winery produces more than a half-dozen wines.
 They are the only winery in the region working solely with organic fruit.

 Biodiversity in the vineyards is of particular importance at Cerro la Barca.
 Grape varieties are selected for their natural adaptation to soil and climate.
 Cover crops are thoughtfully sown with site in mind.
 Manual harvest typically happens in mid-September during the cool night hours.
 Small boxes are used to avoid crushing the berries.
 Juan and Ángel Luis inspect each bunch before it enters the cellar, where natural fermentation takes place in stainless steel.